Anatomy

 product

-input provides merchants with an intuitive search and select interface to choose a specific product from their store.
+The product input provides merchants with an intuitive search and select interface to choose a specific product from their store.

-object (type can be imported from @weaverse/hydrogen
+Return: object - A WeaverseProduct object (type can be imported from @weaverse/hydrogen package).

 Example: